 Authored by popular WP developer, Bill Erickson, the Genesis Title Toggle plugin makes it easy for non-coders to remove their page title on either specific pages of their choice or from all pages of their site, without having to touch any code.

 Why would any want to hide their page titles?
 Sometimes you want to depend on your design needs or demand of your custom post type.

 Be careful a bit though because many SEO professionals are against hiding your page title as it may go against the best SEO practices.

 Personally, I’d use the Genesis action/filter hooks to tweak page titles rather using a plugin for it.

 The WP Responsive Menu plugin is not typically made for Genesis Framework, but it does work seamless for any Genesis themes.

 If you’re looking for a responsive mobile sliding menu on your Genesis site without touching any code, this is a great option for you.
-The plugin offers a great deal of customization features to allow you to tweak menu appearance as per your project requirements.
+The plugin offers a lot of customization features to allow you to tweak the menu appearance as per your project requirements.

 Although the plugin has a premium version available separately, I personally found the free version good enough.